Dhaarini1806/VerifyAI/README.md

 ## Contact

-- Maintainers: dhaarini1806@gmail.com / Email
+- Maintainer: dhaarini1806@gmail.com / Email

 ***

 Thank you for supporting responsible AI technologies to build a safer information ecosystem.